 5.4.1 Due to frequent Government policy changes, there are significant risks in setting the HRA budget.
 Historically the ring fenced account has relied almost solely on rent income to finance both revenue and capital works.
-Many changes in policy, including the loss of £225Million from the Business Plan from four years of rent reductions, have made medium to long term planning difficult.
-These risks have increased with the removal of the debt cap, as the Council is making long term financing decisions, on capital investment, based on income streams set by the current policy.
+Many changes in policy, including the loss of £225Million from the Business Plan from four years of rent reductions (2016/17-2019/20 estimated over a 30 year period), have made medium to long term planning difficult.
+These risks increase with the removal of the debt cap and further borrowing, as the Council is making long term financing decisions, on capital investment, based on income streams set by the current policy.
+However the Council has set aside a HRA interest equalisation reserve of £5.7Million to reduce the impact on borrowing costs on the HRA and the increased borrowing was affordable based on the current assumptions.

 - 5.4.2 Currently one of the biggest risks to the account is a large increase in arrears.
 Over 2019/20 weekly rent arrears increased from £300K to £800K and it is believed that this was in part due to increasing numbers of tenants switching from housing benefits to Universal Credit.
-However, from April arrears continued to rise and now stand at just under £1.2Million.
+However, from April 2020 arrears continued to rise and now stand at just under £1.2Million.
 This was due to the impact of the COVID 19 pandemic and the measures put in place by the Government, which included a suspension of evictions.
-To mitigate this position increased resources are being employed to help recover rent owed and the provision for bad debt has been increased to recognise that not all of the outstanding debt will be recovered (see 4.7.1). - 5.4.3 There is a potential adverse financial impact on the HRA as a result of high inflationary pressures.
+To mitigate this position increased resources are being employed to help recover rent owed and the provision for bad debt has been increased to recognise that not all of the outstanding debt will be recovered. - 5.4.3 There is a potential adverse financial impact on the HRA as a result of high inflationary pressures.
 Rent increases are based on the September CPI figure, which was below normal levels at 0.5% this year.
 If inflation rises above that assumed in the budget generally, or spikes as a result of BREXIT, reductions in spend may need to be made or some of the growth recommended in the MTFS update removed. - 5.4.4 The full operational implications of regulatory changes after the Grenfell tragedy are still being implemented.
 Provision was made in the last Business Plan to allow for an additional £500K in the budget.
-However, as policy and best practice across the sector is developed this may need to be reviewed and could increase budget pressures on the HRA. - 5.4.5 With the increased level of borrowing in the HRA, after the removal of the debt cap, there is a greater risk of interest rates being higher than projected and leading to a reduction in the amount of expenditure for both revenue and capital.
+However, as policy and best practice across the sector is developed this may need to be reviewed and could lead to an increase budget pressures on the HRA. - 5.4.5 With the increased level of borrowing in the HRA, after the removal of the debt cap, there is a greater risk of interest rates being higher than projected and leading to a reduction in the amount of expenditure for both revenue and capital.
 There is also a risk that PWLB rate differential between gilts and borrowing rates will be increased as happened in 2019/20.
-To mitigate this, an interest rate reserve of £5.7Million has been set up to offset any future variances from expected rates. - 5.4.6 The impact of the recent appeal hearing judgement on Kingston-upon-Thames Council verses Moss regarding Councils acting as water resellers has yet to be determined. - 5.4.6 The HRA has an annual Financial Security target to achieve, which for 2021/22 onwards is £100,000 per year.
+To mitigate this, an interest rate reserve of £5.7Million has been set up to offset any future variances from expected rates. - 5.4.6 The HRA has an annual Financial Security target to achieve, which for 2021/22 onwards is £100,000 per year.